strawberry-code/comet-ts/CONTEXT.md

 *   **2025-08-17:** The user wants to integrate the `User` concept with the existing login and registration flow, and remove the separate "User" button and "Users" list from the UI.
 *   **2025-08-17:** The user wants Project Budget to be defined in EURO (€) and allow decimal values with two decimal places (e.g., 123.23).
 *   **2025-08-17:** The user wants to ensure project names are unique, without using them as IDs.
+*   **2025-08-17:** The user wants to refactor the `Employees` table to use a `Levels` table for employee levels, where each level has a name and an hourly cost.
+The `Levels` table should be pre-populated with default values (STAGE, ASSOCIATE, etc.) but allow user modification.

 ## Implementation History